 Best Practices and Examples For Launching Apps For Employees

-Before adopting a mobile app for employees, let’s look at some best practices and examples.
+Before adopting an app for employees, let’s look at some best practices and examples.
 It never hurts to consider what others have done on their journeys to enabling their frontline workforces!

 Start With The Best Employee App For Your Organization

 Pro tip: You may have heard of options like Staffbase, Yammer, and Dynamic Signal.
 However, there are better-suited alternatives for companies operating with a majority of frontline workers.
-Learn why Beekeeper is the Staffbase alternative you need to transform frontline employee communication at your company.
+Learn why Beekeeper is the Staffbase alternative you need to transform internal communication at your frontline company.

 So, let us help!

-Beekeeper is the mobile collaboration platform built for frontline workers.
+Beekeeper is the mobile collaboration platform built for deskless workers.
 That means for frontline-majority workplaces, Beekeeper empowers essential employees to be more agile, more productive, and create a safer workplace.

 With our productivity app, deskless workers can check resources and share best practices in real-time.
 And, managers can resolve issues quickly, handle non-routine work efficiently, and track team performance.